Claire’s Blue Light In Outlander Explained

 Is Claire’s Blue Light About Healing Or Prophecy?

-The healing side is obvious.
-The prophecy side is harder to pin down, but it is getting harder to ignore.
-The blue light arrives in a story world where prophecy, warning, inherited knowledge, and strange connection are no longer fringe elements.
-They are central.
+The smartest answer is probably both.
+The healing side is obvious, because the blue light appears when Claire is trying to save someone.
+The prophecy side is harder to pin down, but it is getting harder to ignore because the blue light arrives in a story world where warning, inherited knowledge, time travel, sacrifice, and strange connection are no longer fringe elements.

 That is why the blue light feels bigger than a plot trick.
 It does not simply save someone.
 It changes how we interpret Claire’s place in the story.
 She is not just the woman with medical training who fell through time.
 She may also be someone marked by a deeper force that has been sitting beneath the series for a long time.